Jonathan Suárez (soccer)

-Jonathan Suárez Cortés (born February 22, 1997) is former American professional soccer player who plays as a midfielder.
+Jonathan Suárez Cortés (born February 22, 1997) is an American professional soccer player who plays as a midfielder for Argentine club Defensores Unidos.

 Early years

 Suárez prepped at Fontana High School.
 He played as a forward for the school's soccer team, scoring 44 goals and 26 assists in 21 games as a senior to help win the Sunkist League title and was voted HS GameTime Boys Soccer Player of the Year in 2015.
-His 44 goal season broke the school scoring record previously set by future MLS great and United States international, Ante Razov.
+His 44-goal season broke the school scoring record previously set by future MLS great and United States international, Ante Razov.

 Club career

 Following the final CIF game of the season, Suárez left school in April 2015 to sign with Dock Sud, a professional side in Argentina's third division.
 In July 2015, he moved to Portugal for a brief stint at second-tier Freamunde before signing with Liga MX side Querétaro in January 2016.
 Suárez began playing with the club's under-20 team, scoring 4 goals in 27 appearances.

 In January 2018, Suárez joined Ascenso MX team Cimarrones de Sonora on loan for the rest of the 2017–18 season.
-He made his senior debut on January 9, 2018 as a 65th-minute substitute in a 3–0 Copa MX defeat to Atlético Morelia.
+He made his senior debut on January 9, 2018, as a 65th-minute substitute in a 3–0 Copa MX defeat to Atlético Morelia.
 He made his league debut for the team 11 days later, starting and playing 77 minutes in a 1–0 defeat to Atlético Zacatepec.
 Playing mostly as a winger, he made 15 appearances in all competitions for Sonora and scored one goal, the only goal in a 1–0 win over Celaya on January 26, 2018.

 Upon his return to Querétaro, Suárez was left out of the first six Liga MX matchday squads but made his debut for the club as a 55th-minute substitute on August 1, 2018, in a 2–1 Copa MX defeat to Club León.
-He made his top-flight debut on August 26, 2018 in the 83rd-minute of a 2–0 win over Lobos BUAP.
+He made his top-flight debut on August 26, 2018, in the 83rd-minute of a 2–0 win over Lobos BUAP.
 During the season he played a total of 342 minutes in 10 appearances for the first-team.
 He made a further 10 appearances for a combined 550 minutes in all competitions in the 2019–20 season.